fakefrogs/CnOGo/READ_ME.txt

 //--  Development progress  --//

 Layouts:        Basic layouts completed.
-	To be done: layout refinements
+	To be done: layout localization
-				layout localization

 Navigation: 	Basic navigation completed.
 				Fixed issue with value passings with intents Refined navigation
+				Added basic state maintenance
-	To be done: adjust value passing as needed further refine navigation as needed
+	To be done:

 Data storing:	Basic saved stats completed
 				Updated some stat titles and values
-	To be done:
+				Added unlocks:  Medals and player character unlocks To be done:
-	Possible features to be added:	Medals/Awards
-									Character unlocks

 Gameplay:		Implemented player/opponent moves with supporting methods for checking
 				character health, who's turn is next, whether victory has been achieved, plus other character creation and supporting methods.
-				Implemented abilities One and Two
+				Implemented abilities One, Two, and Three
-	To be done: Implement ability Three
+	To be done: Refine character values
-				Refine opponent decision making

 //--  Development notes  --//

-Basic layout, navigation, data storage, and some gameplay implemented.
+Basic layout, navigation, data storage, and gameplay implemented.

-Added much of actual gameplay mechanics.
-Remaining mechanics need to be implemented.
+Added all of actual gameplay mechanics.
-Further refinements needed.
+Further refinements may be needed in time with further testing.

 Added a stats screen as part of implementing data storage.
 This feature is mostly complete.
 Further features related to stats are planned.

+Added unlocks tied to stats.
+Medals and player character unlocks awarded based off player stats.
+Medals added to stats screen.
+Secondary player select activity added.
+MainActivity routes to new playerSelect activity when additional characters have been unlocked.